 A master with the torch, McLaughlin's latest endeavor is the creation of steel spheres, made from small shear rings that he rescued from the Brunswick Naval Air Station.
 He welds the rings together to make larger spheres.
 He just sent a load of completed work to Renaissance Gallery & Framing in Farmingdale, "and the plan right now is that I will use up the rings.
 I will make variations of the spheres until no one is interested in them."
 That might take some time.
 McLaughlin recently acquired 500 gallons of the rings.

--from Keyes, Bob, "Art Among the Refuse," Portland Press Herald, copyright 2004 Blethen Maine Newspapers, Inc.
+-from Keyes, Bob.
+August 9, 2004.
+"Art Among the Refuse; Isolation and Castoffs Scavenged from the Material World are the Inspirations for Three Unorthodox Maine Artists".
+Portland Press Herald, copyright 2004 Blethen Maine Newspapers, Inc.

 "After growing up in Boston, McLaughlin